rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

 Two-stage elections with multipartisan primary selection
 --------------------------------------------------------

-Let us finally remark that in a social choice context, where decision objectives would match different political parties, our unopposed best choice recommendations represent in fact **robust multipartisan consensus choices**.
+Let us finally remark that in a social choice context, where decision objectives would match different political parties, our previous *unopposed best choice recommendations* represent in fact **robust multipartisan consensus choices**.

 Converting voting profiles into performance tableaux ....................................................